-There is some helpful guidance in the Guidelines on the new business-wide risk assessments firms are expected to carry out under the new provisions contained in Section 30A of the Act.
-A business-wide risk assessment should assist firms to understand where they are exposed and which areas they should prioritise to combat money laundering and terrorist financing.
+There is some helpful guidance in the AML Guidelines on the business-wide risk assessments firms are expected to carry out under the provisions contained in Section 30A of the 2010 Act.
+A business-wide risk assessment should assist firms to understand where they are exposed and which areas they should prioritise to combat ML / TF.